Christmas brings fear of church bombs in Nigeria

 Islamist Group called Ansaru, known to have ties with Boko Haram, has risen in prominence in recent weeks.
 It claimed an attack on a major police barracks in Abuja last month, where it said hundreds of prisoners were released.

-The group said on Saturday that it was behind the kidnapping of a French national last week and it has been labeled a “terrorist group” by Britain.
+The group said on Saturday that it was behind the kidnapping of a French national last week and it has been labelled a “terrorist group” by Britain.

-Additional reporting by Afolabi Sotunde and Abraham Achirga in Madalla and Isaac Abrak in Kaduna; Writing by Joe Brock; Editing by Anna Willard